vedaldi/practical-cnn/README.md

 1. From Bash:
    1. Run `./extras/download.sh`.
-This will download the `imagenet-vgg-verydeep-16.mat` model as well as a binary copy of the VLFeat library.
+This will download the `imagenet-vgg-verydeep-16.mat` model as well as a binary copy of the VLFeat library and a copy of MatConvNet.
    2. Run `./extra/genfonts.sh`.
 This will download the Google Fonts and extract them as PNG files.
    3. Run `./extra/genstring.sh`.
 This will create
       `data/sentence-lato.png`.
-   4. If you downloaded the practical as a Git repository, run `git submodule update -i matconvnet`.
-This will download the MatConvNet library.
-Otherwise install MatConvNet in `./matconvnet` and `./vlfeat`.
 2. From MATLAB run `addpath extra ; packFonts ;`.
 This will create `data/charsdb.mat`.
 3. Test the practical: from MATLAB run all the exercises in order.